ucd-os-fuschia-s18/pintos/DOC_P1.md

 `struct` member, global or static variable, `typedef`, or enumeration.
 Identify the purpose of each in 25 words or less.**

-The folowing members were added to `struct thread`:
+The following members were added to `struct thread`:

 `int init_priority` - the priority of the thread